YEDIS API connection issues

 When running a local cluster with

-yb-ctl you should see all the nodes here with different IPs.
-For instance:
+yb-ctl, you should see all the nodes with different IP addresses, as per the following example:

 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME yb-tserve 81590 centos 92u IPv4 0xdeadbeef 0t0 TCP localhost:6379 (LISTEN) yb-tserve 81593 centos 92u IPv4 0xdeadbeef 0t0 TCP 127.0.0.2:6379 (LISTEN) yb-tserve 81596 centos 92u IPv4 0xdeadbeef 0t0 TCP 127.0.0.3:6379 (LISTEN)

-Otherwise, if no process is listening but the tserver is running, check the value of the
+If another process is using this port, you might need to stop that and restart the YB-TServer process.
+Otherwise, if no process is listening but the YB-TServer is running, check the value of the

-<yb-local-address> is the address where the YEDIS service is listening (e.g. as returned by
+<yb-local-address> is the address where the YEDIS service is listening (for example, as returned by